 - Medical treatment

 - Vocational rehabilitation

 - Compensation for permanent disability

-If you are a public safety employee injured in the line of duty, contact the Pinder Plotkin Legal Team to discuss your legal rights for obtaining workers’ compensation benefits.
+If you are a public safety employee injured in the line of duty, contact the workers’ compensation lawyers at Pinder Plotkin to discuss your legal rights for obtaining workers’ compensation benefits.

 Who Are Public Safety Employees in Maryland?

 As mentioned above, the workers’ compensation laws in Maryland contain several favorable provisions for public safety employees.
 To determine if you are entitled to special provisions if you suffer a covered occupational illness, the first step is to verify that you are considered a public safety employee under Maryland’s Workers’ Compensation Code.